 If your product images are showing up as different sizes in your WooCommerce store, there are a few things you can do:

 - Make sure all your product images are the same size before you click upload images.
 Our recommendation is to create a template using an image editor that you can use for every product image.
-See ‘What’s the best image size for WooCommerce products?’ for the best image sizes to use.

 To change how your thumbnails are cropped in WooCommerce, do the following: